 The source code of the methods implemented in this paper and usage instructions are put publicly available on a GitHub repository\footnote{\url{https://github.com/mostafamahdieh/ClusteringFaultPronenessTCP}}.
 This package contains instructions on the usage of the algorithms and replicating the results of this paper in multiple steps.

-The defect prediction neural network is implemented using Python language and \textit{XGBoost} machine learning libraries.
+The defect prediction model is implemented using Python language and \textit{XGBoost} machine learning libraries.
 The clustering algorithms are implemented using the Python \textit{scikit-learn} library and the TCP algorithms are also implemented with Python language using \textit{NumPy} and \textit{pandas} libraries.
-Thus distance metric used for the agglomerative hierarchical clustering method is the euclidean distance metric, which is frequently applied when using the clustering method.
+The distance metric used for the agglomerative hierarchical clustering method is the euclidean distance metric, which is frequently applied when using this clustering method.
 The number of clusters chosen for our experiments was chosen by observing the Davies–Bouldin index, which is explained in~Section\ref{sec:rq_num_of_clusters}.